TeamVoss/VossII/src/doc/fl/fl_tutorial.md

 While it is perfectly possible to run the stand-alone fl interpreter in this manner, VossII meant to be used as an interactive tool.
-As interactive tools are often best used in tight integration with a text editor, we provide VossII integration with Emacs and vim.
+As interactive tools are often best used in tight integration with a text editor, we provide VossII integration with Emacs, vim and visual studio code.
 These integrations provide syntax highlighting and fl command execution directly from the respective text editor.